 House of Arts, Jurečkova 9, 70 200 Ostrava

-GVUO’s collections contain more than 23,000 art objects, including paintings, sculptures, graphics, photographs and new media.
-The basis is the so-called Jureček’s Picture Gallery containing works by leading artists (Joža Uprka, Antonín Slavíček, Mikovláš Aleš, Felix Jenewein, etc.).
-The collections also include a painting of Judith by Gustav Klimt, as well as works by authors such as Hans von Aachen, František Kupka, Ilja Repin, Emil Orlik, Toyen.
-The exhibition building of the House of Arts, built in 1926, is one of the jewels of Ostrava’s architecture.
+The Gallery boasts collections consisting of over 23,000 art objects such as paintings, sculptures, graphics, photographs and new media.
+Their heart is the so-called Jureček’s Picture Gallery containing works by leading artists (Joža Uprka, Antonín Slavíček, Mikoláš Aleš, Felix Jenewein, etc.).
+The collections also include a painting entitled ‘Judith’ by Gustav Klimt, as well as works by authors such as Hans von Aachen, František Kupka, Ilja Repin, Emil Orlik, Toyen.
+The building housing the House of Arts was built in 1926 and belongs to the jewels of Ostrava’s architecture.

 The Gallery of Fine Arts in Havlíčkův Brod

 Designed to specialize in modern Czech book illustration, drawing and graphics within the networks of regional galleries being built that time, the Gallery opened towards 1 January 1965 to perform traditional exhibition activities at the East Bohemian Publishing House.
 It followed up art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.